sbudh/Sailpoint/README.md

  return new HashSet(allCertifiers);

-13.Write a rule to return all the roles and their corresponding owner.
+Write a rule to return all the roles and their corresponding owner.
  List roleList = new ArrayList();
   List role = context.getObjects(Bundle.class);
   Identity roleOwn = context.getObjectByName(Identity.class, approver);